Recipe: Hot rice salad

 You can use Hot Lemon pepper instead of Peruvian Collnew, they're similar in piquancy and flavour.

-4 Peruvian Collnew Peppers or 6 Hot Lemon Peppers (or more if you like it hot!)
+4 Peruvian Collnew chilies or 6 Hot Lemon chilies (or more if you like it hot!)

 100g chicken breast